go-sprout/sprout/docs/registries/network.md

 ---
 description: >-
   The Network registry includes a range of utilities for working with network resources, such as IP addresses, CIDR blocks, and network interfaces.
-These functions make it easier to interact with network data and perform common networking tasks in your templates.
 ---

 # Network